 There's not much point in trying to make gelato if you need ice for the ice cream maker.
 For a typical 2-quart ice cream maker, you will need approximately: 2 cups (500 ml) table salt and 8 trays of ice cubes.
 It is NOT NECESSARY to use rock salt or crushed ice in most units (certainly not the Oster's).

-In a large pot ( 4 quarts or larger) with a heavy bottom (for even heat distribution), mix the fat-free milk, Splenda and powdered, nonfat, dry milk.
-Bring the mix to a low simmer over medium heat and stir to dissolve the Splenda, then turn the heat down and just keep it warm.
+In a large pot ( 4 quarts or larger) with a heavy bottom (for even heat distribution), mix the fat-free milk, Stevia (or if you prefer, Splenda) and powdered, nonfat, dry milk.
+Bring the mix to a low simmer over medium heat and stir to dissolve the Stevia (or if you prefer, Splenda), then turn the heat down and just keep it warm.

 Separate the egg yolks from 8 large eggs.